These do not believe that

 this church will only "so-called baptize" people into their church: for

-they are not believers that Jesus was the son of God = 'Chrsitian',
+they do not believe that Jesus is the son of God = 'Christ',

 thus they do not repent and thus they can not be baptised!
 And

 God does not mid this one bit, for they aren't Christians and anyone